S-Shah-Lab/ARMBR/README.md

 ## Option 2: EEGLAB structure

 Here, make sure you install EEGLAB and add the path to your directory.
 We will create an EEGLAB structure and apply ARMBR to the EEG structure using `pop_ARMBR`.
+The blink spatial pattern can be access from the EEG structure: `EEG.BlinkSpatialPattern`.
 ```
 clc
 close all